 Two Jack Lake

-It’s only a short drive away from town and besides being a fantastic lake to canoe on, sup on, or even swim in it’s also one of the most photographed spots in the park.
-Thanks to its neverending views of Mount Rundle photographers flock from all over to get a sot of Two Jack Lake.
+It’s only a short drive away from Downtown Banff, and besides being a fantastic lake to canoe on, sup on, or even swim in, it’s also one of the most photographed spots in the park.
+Thanks to its neverending views of Mount Rundle, photographers flock from all over to get a shot of Two Jack Lake.

-Head here for sunrise (or sunset is honestly good too) and you might get lucky with a cotton candy sky.
+Head here for sunrise (or sunset is honestly good, too), and you might get lucky with a cotton candy sky.
 The best news is you don’t have to try too hard to get a stellar photograph here.
-Right from the shore will give you fantastic views and images.
+Right from the shore, you will have fantastic views and images.

 Other great sunrise spots